Rafacuy/MyLumina/README.md

 ---

-## ✨ What's New in v7.1?
+## ✨ What's New in v8.1?

--  **Super Memory Module!**: Migrate to `.ndjson.gz` format, super light & scalable
-- 💾 **Ring Buffer + Archival**: History auto-archive, no RAM overload
-- 🌙 **Dynamic DeepTalk Mode**: Curhat mode active between 21:00 - 04:00
-- 📦 **Cache, Limit, Schedule, Backup**: Optimize VPS usage & resources
-- 💬 **Custom Command Additions**: More interactive commands (reminder, note, search)
-- 🌐 **Improved Web Search**: Now supports Google Custom Search with your API key
+- **Relation System**: The more you interact with Alya, the more points and levels you will gain.
+- **Context System**: Looking for the context of your conversation with Alya.
+- **LTM (Long-term memory)**: Use keywords like: Favorite food.
+Favorite movie, etc. and Alya will remember it.
 - **Holidays Information**: Notifying important days / day information
+- **TTS Everyday!**: Alya will send VN every morning, afternoon, evening and prayer time.
 - **Fixed Bugs & Errors**: Now it has been optimized for user convenience.

 ---

 ## 🔥 Main Features

-- 💬 AI ChatBot with OpenRouter (LLaMA, Claude, etc)
+- 💬 AI ChatBot with Groq (LLaMA, deepseek, etc)
-- 🌦️ Weather Info & Personalized Weather Reminders
+- Weather Info & Personalized Weather Reminders
 - 🙏 Automatic Prayer Schedule (Asia/Jakarta)
 - 🎶 Sad Song Recommendations at Night
 - 🎭 Dynamic Mood System (with rate limit and mood reset)